ujam EDEN - EDM, House & Techno Drums

 FabFilter Pro-C 3

-For producers working in EDM and house where dynamics control can make or break a track’s energy, I’d say having this level of visual feedback removes the guesswork that typically makes compression feel like black magic.
+For producers working in EDM and house, where dynamics control can make or break a track’s energy, I’d say having this level of visual feedback removes the guesswork that typically makes compression feel like black magic.

 I found that seeing peak reduction versus average level control helped me understand when I was squashing transients versus controlling overall dynamics.
-The side-chain input display also shows you the trigger signal when using external side-chaining, which removes confusion about what’s actually causing the compression to activate.
+The side-chain input display also shows the trigger signal when using external side-chaining, eliminating confusion about what’s actually causing the compression to activate.
 Basically, the visual feedback loop accelerates learning because you’re connecting what you hear with what you see happening to the audio.

 • Eight Compression Algorithms